(This post may contain affiliate links. Find more info in my disclaimer.)

 If you don't want to hire a car for your stay, you can book airport transfers in advance to take you to and from your accommodation.
 You can get a taxi on arrival at the airport, but you're likely to pay more - it's hard to negotiate a good price when you're standing in front of the airport with all your bags!
 And we know drivers who ask for €50 for a 3km ride from Tivat airport to Tivat town.
 That's 3x what it should cost but they know you don't have much choice!

 When you book in advance you can search and book the best option and relax knowing you won't have to do any haggling as soon as you touch down.
-The best places to search for Montenegro airport transfers are here on our Viator partner page and with Kiwi Taxi.
+The best place to search for Montenegro airport transfers is with Kiwi Taxi.
 Kiwi Taxi have really good prices like €20 from Tivat to Budva, where hailing a local taxi for the same trip will set you back €75 in high season.

 So there you have it - everything you need to choose which Montenegro airport (or Croatian airport, or Albanian airport!) you should fly into and getting to and from that airport.
 If you have any questions, you can ask me in the comments below or on my FAQ page.